 Private label skincare is also not always a one-stop shop solution, and it can be hectic to manage getting private label skincare products from different houses.
 The available packaging might not match, and the lead times for reorders might not be the same.

 Some contract labs also offer private labeling services, so that when the time comes to scale or if you need a custom formulation, you have more options available.

 You should still understand how to formulate and source ingredients, even if you choose the contract manufacturing route for your skincare startup.

 Even if you don’t make your own skincare products, I highly recommend having a strong understanding of skincare ingredients and formulations.
 If you don’t, then you won’t know what questions to ask, or what answers are actually thorough answers.
 As the owner of your skincare brand, you need to be able to answer questions about ingredient quality or sourcing questions that come in from customers.
 With private label cosmetics companies, it can be very difficult to find answers to these questions, since your private label rep often has very limited information beyond basic features and benefits of the products.

 Customers are extremely savvy nowadays, and ask far more specific questions than they might have even 5 years ago.
 Without the ability to quickly answer even the most obscure questions, you might wind up with difficult customer service issues.

 I can help!

-If you would prefer a more private learning experience, or you would like my help on a specific project or formulation, or finding the right private label house for your skincare brand, I also offer private formulation and brand consulting.
+If you would prefer a more private learning experience, or you would like my help on a specific project or beauty product formulation, or finding the right private label house for your skincare brand, I also offer private formulation and brand consulting.
 Learn more and book your appointment here.

 Coming up next in this series…